 - He was elected to his first Chair at the age of 27 at the University of Liege (Belgium).

 Erol served as Science and Technology Advisor to the French Minister of Universities (1984-86).
-In 1982 he created a voluntary programme to provide Computer Technology education to unemployed people (Programme VFI) in France that served some 17,000 trainees over several years with the help of engineering and computer science graduates.
-He serves on the board of several journals such as Acta Informatica, and Performance Evaluation.
+In 1982 he created a voluntary programme to provide Computer Technology education to unemployed people (Programme VFI) in France that served some 17,000 trainees over several years with the help of volunteers having engineering and computer science degrees.
+He serves on the board of several journals such as Acta Informatica, Performance Evaluation, Computational Management Science.
 Previous editorial boards include the Proceedings of the Royal Society (2006-2011), Proceedings IEEE (1994-1998), and The Computer Journal (2008-2012).
+He is currently General Chair for MASCOTS 2016.

 Specific Details: Prof. Erol Gelenbe works on computer and network system performance evaluation methods and tools, and his work was incorporated into the QNAP2 commercial software package, and the design of FLEXSIM a commercial flexible manufacturing system simulator.
-He has introduced new queueing models with product form solution known as G-networks.
-He currently designs novel distributed systems and networks, including energy saving self-improving and self-healing packet networks.
 His laboratory includes a large scale wired network test-bed, an ad hoc wireless network that incorporates power aware routing, wireless sensor networks, and a large scale distributed simulation tool DBES for emergency management.
-Recent industry collaborations include BT, BAE Systems, GD UK Ltd, QinetiQ, MBDA, Northrup-Grumman, Telecom Italia.
+Recent industry collaborations include BT, BAE Systems, GD UK Ltd, QinetiQ, MBDA, Northrup-Grumman, Telecom Italia, Huawei.

 Erol also introduced new computational models of biological systems, including the "Random Neural Network" and a probability model for Gene Regulatory Networks which includes temporal effects.
-More broadly, he researches probability models inspired by computer science, economics, biology and physics.
-The "Random Neural Network " has resulted in a patented technique for anomaly detection in Magnetic Resonance Images of the brain, and in the patented CPN algorithm for QoS routing in "autonomic" or self-aware adaptive networks (http://san.ee.ic.ac.uk), and in two patents filed for distributed real-time decision making.
+The "Random Neural Network " has resulted in a patented technique for anomaly detection in Magnetic Resonance Images of the brain, and in the patented CPN algorithm for QoS routing in "autonomic" or self-aware adaptive networks (http://san.ee.ic.ac.uk), and in patents awarded for fast real-time distributed real-time decision making.
 Some of his recent work analyses the time that it takes to "search" when one has imperfect or wrong information about the location of the object that is being sought; this is relevant to wireless networks, to robotics and optimisation.

 His early work contributed seminal results on the performance and implementation of random access multi-user communications and fibre networks, diffusion models of multi programming systems, adaptive performance of virtual memory systems, optimum checkpoints in databases, and the performance of database operations.